turingschool-examples/jsFun-FE-legacy-repo/README.md

 # jsFun

-This repo contains practice exercises for fundamental JavaScript concepts including scope, prototype methods, and context.
+This repo contains practice exercises for the fundamental JavaScript concepts of prototype methods and scope.
 Each concept has a corresponding folder with a README that includes instructions for solving each type of problem.

 ## Getting Started